xbmm1/xbmm1/README.md

-## 👋 About Me
+# Brian McHorney – Junior Software Developer

-I’m a junior software developer focused on backend and cloud-native development, with a growing interest in fintech, algorithms, and scalable system design.
-I learn best by building things end-to-end and breaking systems down until they make sense.
+I’m a junior software developer focused on backend and cloud-native systems, with a growing interest in fintech, algorithms, and scalable application design.
+I learn best by building projects end-to-end and breaking systems down until they make sense.

 ---